ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 > **ATTENTION!** When approaching the target at a distance of fewer than 3 meters, instead of the angular direction to the target, dashes **"- - -"** are displayed.

-When the location is determined (azimuth and distance to the selected target are displayed), when the user presses the left button (**>**), the next target in the list is selected (after Buoy #1, Buoy #2, #3 and #4).
+When the location is determined (azimuth and distance to the selected target are displayed), when the user presses the left button (**>**), the next target in the list is selected (after Buoy No. 1, 2, 3 and 4).
 If waypoints have been preloaded into the device, they are located in the target list after the buoys.
 When switching navigation targets, the corresponding navigation information (Azimuth and distance) also changes.

 When the user presses the right button (**+**), the current location is saved separately (the marked point is saved), which is placed at the end of the target list.
 An informational message is displayed, as in **Figure 8**.